 Debtors are recognised when the ordered goods have been delivered or the services rendered, and are measured at the amortised cost of the consideration to be received.
-An allowance for credit losses is estimated based upon past experience. and where sufficient and reliable information is available for future impacts on receipts of the debts
+An allowance for credit losses is estimated based upon past experience.

 1.5.3.
 Cash and Cash Equivalents